 Austerity is not about numbers, economic data or amorphous macro-scale policies; Austerity is about people.
 Middle and working-class people, they are the ones who bear the brunt of oppressive neoliberalism and carry the depressing burdens of austerity in their everyday life: increasing unemployment, decreasing wages, capturing debt, suicides, and the overall deterioration of the social welfare, healthcare and education systems.

-Ethnography is a thorough and honest endeavour to understand the cultural meanings and activities of people, and to illustrate the grassroots realities of everyday life.
+Ethnography is a thorough endeavour to understand the cultural meanings and activities of people, and to illustrate the grassroots realities of everyday life.
 Ethnography is an inlet which facilitates us to delve into domestic and particular social topologies.
 Ethnography is writing about people.

 In Getting By: Estates, Class and Culture in Austerity Britain, Lisa Mckenzie (LSE) transports us into complex realities of council estate life.
 For more than 20 years Mckenzie has lived on the St Ann’s estate (Nottingham, England), that has been stigmatised as a place where gangs, guns, drugs, single mothers, and those unwilling or unable to make something of their lives reside.
 Her insider status enables us to hear the stories of its residents, often wary of outsiders.
 We find strong, resourceful, ambitious people who are ‘getting by’, often with humour, in conditions of heightened poverty and inequalities.
 Through ethnographic vignettes, Mckenzie brightly shows us how the resilient and creative local community stands up in face of brutal and dark austerity.
 This well-written book is a vivid, authentic and subtle account of class, gender and race in austerity Britain.
 (Open access to a foreword by Danny Dorling and an afterword by Owen Jones).